carpentries/workbench-template-md/README.md

-# The Carpentries Workbench Template R Markdown Lesson
+# The Carpentries Workbench Template Markdown Lesson

 This lesson is a template lesson that uses [The Carpentries Workbench][workbench].